jhpyle/docassemble/_docs/documents.md

 numbers, for example by writing something like `${ '%.3f' % ounces_of_gold }`.

-<a name="skip undefined"></a>If you want to assemble a PDF with `pdf
+<a name="skip undefined"></a>If you want to assemble a document with
-template file` and produce a file even if some of the variables needed for the fields are undefined, set `skip undefined` to `True`.
+`pdf template file` or `docx template file` and produce a file even if some of the variables needed for the fields are undefined, set `skip undefined` to `True`.
 If `skip undefined` is true, then blanks will be substituted for any fields for which a value cannot be determined due to a variable being undefined.
 You can also set `skip undefined` to a Python expression that evaluates to a true or false value.
-This setting also works with `docx template file` when `field code`, `code`, or `field variables` is used.

 The `skip undefined` setting should only be used if the document does not need to be robust.
 For example, it could be used to show the user